THE STORY OF THE 1930s YELLOW COACH AMERICAN DOUBLE-DECKERS

 Part of the reason why the ‘Z Type’ project fizzled out was perhaps because the supervisor, a highly gifted engineer called Percy Ellliot Biggar, left for the United States in early 1935 to join… General Motors.

 From the early 1950s, the underfloor engine arrangement became the standard layout of Leyland and other British single-deckers for over a decade.
 But a new consideration of what double-deckers might look like led to the transverse rear engine arrangement re-emerging in 1952 with the Lowloader prototypes, which featured a Leyland O.350 engine at the rear, stepless access to the lower deck and a rear platform.
-The 1935 prototype was undoubtedly an influence, along with other pre-war work Leyland had done on a low-floor double-deck trolleybus.
-However the Lowloader prototypes were hampered by an awkward drive-line arrangement to get round the General Motors patent.
-When GM found itself facing US government action in the early 1950s over its alleged effective monopoly of the US city bus market, it has been suggested by Alan Townsin that it abandoned its patent.
-This enabled Leyland to create a much more elegant design.

 Further development led to the Atlantean prototype displayed at the 1956 Commercial Motor Show, which bears an uncanny resemblance to the model 735.
 This had an Leyland O.600 engine fitted transversely, connected to a Leyland Pneumocyclic semi-automatic gearbox and thence via an angle drive to the rear axle.
-78 seats were fitted in the 30 foot long body.
-The stepless entrance was ahead of the front axle with the stairway ascending over the offside front wheel.
-There was also no full width bulkhead between the engine compartment and the lower deck.
-Two important innovations over the Yellow Coach were independent front suspension and a drop centre rear axle.
-And even though the front of the bus was as vertical as that of its cousin, the MCW body showed a good deal more style and grace.

 Alas, cracks appeared in the underframe of the prototype during testing, indicating a lack of strength in key parts of the structure.
 So Leyland spent two years taking cost out of the Atlantean, and recreating it in chassis format.
 It was a simpler design, the chassis necessitating a step into the saloon, but it also meant that it could be fitted with a body from many different firms.
-As we know, the Atlantean and its imitators rapidly built up large shares of the British bus market, as well as significant sales in places like Hong Kong and Singapore.

 The Transport Act of 1966, which permitted driver only operation of double-deckers, heralded the domination of the transverse rear engine double-decker in Britain.
 Like the models 720 and 735, the Atlantean was confronted with the challenge of big single-deckers, but managed to find an enduring niche in the market for over thirty years.